SoftwareAG/c8y-docs/src/render/guides/device-sdk/rest/hello-rest.html.md

 #### Go further

-The sequence of REST calls demonstrated here is just a shortened procedure of [Device Integration](/guides/rest/device-integration).
+The sequence of REST calls demonstrated here is just a shortened procedure of those described in [Device integration](/guides/device-sdk/rest#device-integration).
 The first step (creating a new device) is part of the 'startup phase', whereas step two (sending measurements) references to the 'cycle phase'.

-Refer to the [Device Integration](/guides/rest/device-integration) section to get the necessary information required for implementing real-world agents.
+Refer to the section on [Device integration](/guides/device-sdk/rest#device-integration) to get the necessary information required for implementing real-world agents.